 Using Railgun with Origin CA Certificates

-While using Railgun and configuring Origin CA certificates, please note that additional steps are needed to avoid service impact for HTTPS requests being sent from the Listener to the site's origin (where the origin CA certificates are installed).
-This is due to the default trust store that is shipped with the Railgun Listener being an identical copy of the root certificates that it trusts (identical to what NSS/Mozilla trusts).
+While using Railgun and configuring Origin CA certificates, you will need additional steps to avoid service impact for HTTPS requests being sent from the listener to the site’s origin (where the origin CA certificates are installed).
+This happens because the default trust store shipped with the Railgun Listener is an identical copy of the root certificates that it trusts (identical to what NSS/Mozilla trusts).

-This means that when enabling Full SSL (Strict) in the dashboard while Railgun is enabled, the Listener will no longer consider the origin presenting the Origin CA certificate as trustworthy, resulting in a 520 error.
+This means that when enabling Full SSL (Strict) in the dashboard while Railgun is enabled, the listener will no longer consider the origin presenting the Origin CA certificate as trustworthy, resulting in a

 Here is an example of the error generated when

 validate.cert = 1, the origin uses an Origin CA leaf, and the Origin CA roots are not in the trust store for Railgun specified by

 rg-listener: [2a074d8b36f00000-ATL] www.example.com origin request failed 220.127.116.11:443 to %!!(MISSING)s(MISSING): x509: certificate signed by unknown authority